mtbkapp/mtbkapp-blog/content/posts/dataomic-datalog-rollup/content.md

 draft: false
 ---

-For some reason recursion is either easy or difficult for me, rarely in between.
 Recently I've been looking at different ways to calculate roll-up aggregations in a tree of data.
-These calculations can be done with recursive algorithm.
+These calculations can be done with recursive algorithms.
 Here I show an example in Datomic.